Datafying African Agriculture: From Data Governance to Farmers’ Rights

 Property Regimes

-Oxford Handbook of Law & Anthropology, 2021
+Oxford Handbook of Law and Anthropology, 2021

 Property regimes refer to the political, legal, and economic systems through which societies order their relationships between people with respect to valued things.
 Anthropologists and legal scholars have long been engaged in a dynamic dialogue about the organization and practice of property regimes.
 However, whereas legal theory has been uniquely concerned with ownership and private property as a system for allocating scarce goods and resources, anthropologists have consistently investigated its inconsistencies in everyday practice, illuminating how the distinctions between law and practice mutually constitute power relations.
 This entry reviews how anthropologists have attended to aporias of property theory by ethnographically analysing conflict and transformations between property regimes.
 It surveys anthropological insights into three continuing processes of property regime transformation: decolonization, privatization, and enclosure.
 In addition, it analyses two emergent processes around which property claims are being re-configured: de-materialization and re-materialization.
 The dematerialization of property through informational and financial capitalism is occurring at a time when industrial modes of carbon-dependent accumulation are facing ecological limits brought on by climate change.
 However, technologies of informationalization and financialization are also re-materializing property regimes by constructing new calculative devices and global markets for increasingly limited natural resources.
 How these emerging regimes shape social relations between people, the distribution of social entitlements, and the boundaries between persons and things, offers an important field of ethnographic inquiry.